View the Foundation’s 2019 Summary of Grants – available here!

 The Foundation’s focus in mental health is primarily:

-Funding to support and expand the Pediatric Mood Disorders Network which connects youth with mental health screening and measurement-based care.
+Multi-year funding to support and expand the Pediatric Mood Disorders Network, which connects youth to mental health screenings and measurement-based care.

 Funding to support low-cost mental health counseling services for youth and families.